alanvardy/postex/CSS.md

 # Adding CSS to your post

-Here is some of my SASS file to get you started.
-I use Bootstrap 4, if you use a different framework or vanilla CSS you will need to replace the @extend's with something else.
+Here is a part of my SASS file to get you started.
+I initially used Bootstrap 4; if you use a different framework or vanilla CSS, you need to replace the `@extend`s with something else.

 ```css
 // I wrap the HTML output in .blog-body